kristinemlarson/gnssrefl/docs/pages/file_structure.md

 completely unncessary for positioning (which allows masking to be done at the software level) and are extremely harmful to GNSS-IR.

+## Where should I store station coordinates? (as of version 3.6.4)

+The software comes with a long list (almost 20,000) of station coordinates taken from the University of Nevada Reno.
+If you are analyzing any of those stations, you should not have to enter any coordinates (use **query_unr** to see if your station is included).

+If you are analyzing your own data, eventually you will need to tell the software where your stations are.
+This location does not have to be super precise, within a few meters is perfectly acceptable, as it is primarily used for the refraction correction.
+The better your site coordinates, the better your reflection zone maps would be, however.
+Previously you input this information (latitude, longitude, and ellipsoidal height) at the **gnssir_input** station).
+There is now another option.
+If you create a plain txt file iwth the name llh_local.txt and store it in the $REFL_CODE/input directory, the code will use this as your *a priori* station coordinates.
+The format of this file is station latitude longitude and height, with units of degrees, degrees, and meters.
+You can add comment lines with a percent sign.
+This file is read in the *query_coordinate_file* function in gps.py.
+The file is read by **nmea2snr**, so that means you won't have to enter station coordinates on the command line when using **nmea2snr**.

 ## How do I analyze my own GNSS data?

 To analyze your own GNSS data you must comply with the software expectations for how the